The Australian Society of Clinical Hypnotherapists (ASCH) was formed in 1974 with the following objectives:

 - has professional indemnity insurance

-- undertakes ongoing clinical supervision and/or peer supervision.
+- undertakes 12 months of ongoing clinical supervision or a combination of clinical supervision and peer supervision.

-It may also be someone who has, as an Intern Professional Member, completed or has been exempted from all the educational requirements of the ASCH and has completed 20 hours of workshop participation and a minimum of 12 months clinical supervision in hypnotherapy.
+They may be an Intern Professional who is upgrading to Professional membership after completing all the educational requirements of the ASCH and has completed 20 hours of ongoing professional development and a minimum of 12 months clinical supervision.

-Upon acceptance, a Professional Member must complete 12 hours of supervision a year by an approved clinical supervisor.
-A Professional Member is entitled to use the acronyms of the ASCH and such abbreviated form or emblem as may be approved from time to time by the ASCH, in addition to other benefits and entitlements pertaining to Professional Membership.
+A Professional member is entitled to use the acronyms of the ASCH and such abbreviated form or emblem as may be approved from time to time by the ASCH.

 Intern Professional Member

-An Intern Professional has satisfied the Board of their competence in the theory and practice of hypnosis by examination and has successfully completed all of the ASCH’s educational requirements.
+An Intern Professional has satisfied the Board of their competence in the theory and practice of hypnosis by examination and has successfully completed all of the ASCH’s educational requirements to Intern Professional level.

-The period of Intern Professional Membership is one year, during which time the member must undergo clinical supervision by an approved clinical supervisor and complete 20 hours of workshop participation.
+The period of Intern Professional membership is one year, during which time the member must undergo clinical supervision, either group or one-on-one, with an ASCH-recognised supervisor.
+Peer supervision is not recognised at this level.
+The Intern must also complete 20 hours of ongoing professional development (OPD).

-A Senior Associate has completed successfully an approved course in hypnosis and its therapeutic application or has satisfied the Board of their competence in the theory and practice of hypnosis by examination but does not possess the tertiary qualifications required for Intern Professional Membership.
+A Senior Associate member has completed successfully an approved course in hypnosis and its therapeutic application and has satisfied the Board of their competence in the theory and practice of hypnosis by examination, but does not possess a diploma from an approved school required for intern Professional membership.

-An Associate has undertaken some training in hypnosis or related fields.
-An Associate is entitled to identify him/herself as an ASCH Associate, but cannot use the ASCH’s logo or acronyms.
+An Associate member has an interest in hypnotherapy and has undertaken some training in hypnosis or related fields, but does not possess qualifications from an approved school that would allow them to practice hypnotherapy.
+An Associate member is entitled to identify him/herself as an ASCH Associate, but cannot use the ASCH’s logo or acronyms.